 COLTHERES – Colon Therapy Research Consortium

-COLTHERES – Colon Therapy Research Consortium partners European clinical research centers as well as translational researchers who have received core funding from the European Commission’s 7th Framework Programme of Research and Development to define and perform biomarker driven clinical trials to improve cancer therapy outcomes.
-Launched in 2011, this 4-year programme uses comprehensively molecularlyannotated colon cancers as a ‘test-bed’ to define specific biomarkers of response or resistance to signalling pathway agents.
+COLTHERES – Colon Therapy Research Consortium partners European clinical research centers as well as translational researchers received core funding from the European Commission’s 7th Framework Programme of Research and Development to define and perform biomarker driven clinical trials to improve cancer therapy outcomes.
+Launched in 2011, this 5-year programme used comprehensively molecularly-annotated colon cancers as a ‘test-bed’ to define specific biomarkers of response or resistance to signalling pathway agents.

 Aimed at improved outcomes for cancer patients and reduced mortality across Europe through prevention, early detection and improved treatments, EurocanPlatform, founded in 2011, is funded by the European Commission’s 7th Framework Programme and comprises 28 European leading cancer Institutions and organisations working together in a unique collaboration.
 The centers share infrastructures and collaborate on projects to help advance cancer research and treatment.

-The EuroPDX Consortium – Translating Knowledge in Oncology, was launched in 2013 with the common goal of creating a network of clinically relevant models of human cancer, and in particular patient-derived xenograft (PDX) models.
-Connecting 14 cancer centers across 9 European countries that are developing PDX cancer models, this initiative will promote the sharing and exchange of findings on promising therapeutics as well as lead multi-center preclinical studies.
-EuroPDX will strive to reduce the duplication of efforts in oncology drug development and ultimately improve the quality of life and overall survival of cancer patients.
+The EuroPDX Consortium – Translating Knowledge in Oncology, launched in 2013 with the common goal of creating a network of clinically relevant models of human cancer, and in particular patient-derived xenograft (PDX) models.
+Connecting 17 cancer centers across 12 countries that are developing PDX cancer models, this initiative promotes the sharing and exchange of findings on promising therapeutics as well as leads multicenter preclinical studies.
+EuroPDX strives to reduce the duplication of efforts in oncology drug development and ultimately improve the quality of life and overall survival of cancer patients.

 The MErCuRIC Consortium